-Luke is a Partner in our Intellectual Property Disputes team.
+Luke is a Partner in our Intellectual Property team and a hugely experienced litigator.
 Aided by his background in computer science and his love of technology, he focuses on supporting clients in the technology and interactive entertainment sectors.
-He is the deputy sub-sector leader of the global tech sector group.
+He is a member of the firms' global TMT leadership team.

-Luke's patent litigation experience encompasses telecoms (across various ETSI and WiFi standards), video encoding, AI / machine learning, quantum computing, encryption, oil drilling, biodiesel production, LED lighting, beer dispensers, hi-tech medical equipment, as well as entitlement issues.
-He also has experience advising various well-known technology, interactive entertainment and media companies on disputes concerning copyright and other intellectual property rights.
+Luke's patent litigation experience encompasses telecoms (across various ETSI and WiFi standards), video coding, drones, AI / machine learning, quantum computing, encryption, oil drilling, biodiesel production, LED lighting, hi-tech medical equipment, and entitlement issues.
+He is named as a Bronze Individual for litigation in IAM's The Patent 1000.
+He also has experience advising various well-known technology, interactive entertainment and media companies on disputes concerning cutting-edge copyright issues.

 Luke also has a decade of experience advising on FRAND licensing disputes and novel jurisdictional issues.
-As a result, he frequently advises leading technology companies on their multi-jurisdiction SEP and FRAND strategy and litigation.
+As a result, he frequently advises leading technology companies on their multi-jurisdiction Standard Essential Patent (SEP) and FRAND strategy and litigation.
 He has a substantial knowledge of UK FRAND case law built up from acting in numerous SEP and FRAND cases for patentees and for implementers, and from having previously co-hosted a FRAND podcast.
-Before joining Osborne Clarke in 2023, Luke acted for ZTE in its 2020 landmark appeal to the UK Supreme Court in its Standard Essential Patent (SEP) and FRAND dispute with Conversant Wireless (having previously acted in Unwired Planet's dispute with Huawei, Samsung and Google).
-This, and his jurisdiction expertise, led to his work on the first implementer-led FRAND action in the UK (Vestel v Access Advance & Philips) in 2021, as well as to him acting for Avanci in a claim brought by Tesla.
+Over the last few years, Luke has acted for Avanci in a claim brought against it by Tesla, which went to the UK Supreme Court.
+Before joining Osborne Clarke in 2023, Luke acted for ZTE in its landmark appeal to the UK Supreme Court in its dispute with Conversant Wireless, having previously acted in Unwired Planet's dispute with Huawei, Samsung and Google.
+He also worked on the first implementer-led FRAND action in the UK (Vestel v Access Advance & Philips) in 2021.

-Separately, Luke is an avid gamer and channels that into being an active member of Osborne Clarke's interactive entertainment team.
-As part of that team, he advises on sector-specific disputes as well as on IP licensing.
+Aside from helping manage the firm's TMT sector, Luke is an active member of Osborne Clarke's interactive entertainment and aerospace teams.
+As part of those teams, he advises on sector-specific disputes as well as on IP licensing.

 Helping you succeed in tomorrow's world